 In addition to this standard 4 is explicitly designed for the physical science setting.
-The key ideas in standard 4, was to design a standard that outlines:1
+The key ideas in standard 4, was to design a standard that outlines:1 n addition to the skills outlined by the NYSS, the NYSCC includes a prerequisite for admission to the Physics Regents Examination; students must have successfully completed a minimum of 1200 minutes of hands on laboratory experience with satisfactory documentation on file.

-- 1. Energy exists in many forms, and when these forms change, energy is conserved. - 2.
-Explain variations in wavelength and frequency in terms of the source of the vibrations that produce them. - 3.
+1. Energy exists in many forms, and when these forms change, energy is conserved.

+- 2. Explain variations in wavelength and frequency in terms of the source of the vibrations that produce them. - 3.
 Energy and matter interact through forces that result in changes in motion. - 4.
 Compare energy relationships with an atom's nucleus to those outside the nucleus.